ALL

 If I have kidney cancer, will I need surgery?

-• Partial nephrectomy—a procedure to remove the part of the kidney where the tumour is located.
-With this procedure, some of the kidney remains and continues to function.
+• Partial nephrectomy: A procedure to remove the part of the kidney where the tumour is located.
+With this procedure, some of your kidney stays and continues to work.
 Your doctor will tell you if you can have this type of surgery because it depends on how big the tumour is, where it is, and other factors.

-• Radical nephrectomy— surgery done to remove a kidney.
-An incision is made in the abdomen or side and the kidney, lymph nodes, and a small amount of healthy tissue around the tumour (the margin) are removed.
-Sometimes the adrenal gland is removed.
+• Radical nephrectomy: Surgery done to remove a kidney.
+A cut is made in your abdomen or side and your kidney, lymph nodes, and a small amount of healthy tissue around the tumour (the margin) are removed.
+Sometimes your adrenal gland is also removed.

 What if the kidney cancer has spread?

-If the kidney cancer has spread, other treatments may be needed, including:
+If the kidney cancer has spread, you may need other treatments, including:

-• Targeted therapy—this means getting medicine which targets how cancer cells grow.
-The medicine can be given by mouth (most often) or injected into a vein.
+• Targeted therapy: This means getting medicine which targets how cancer cells grow.
+The medicine is most often be given by mouth, but can also be injected into a vein.
 It kills the cancer cells or slows down their growth.

-• Radiation therapy may be used to control symptoms with advanced kidney cancer.
-It isn’t used to treat kidney cancer unless it has spread outside the kidney.
+• Radiation therapy: May be used to control symptoms with advanced kidney cancer.
+It isn’t used to treat kidney cancer unless the cancer has spread outside the kidney.

 What is my chance of survival?